Actively Recruiting

 You will not qualify if you...

-• PHQ9 score of 11 or higher indicating major depressive disorder
+• Score of 11 or higher on PHQ9 indicating major depressive disorder

-• Cognitive impairment preventing participation in discussions as indicated by Processing Speed Test score below -1.5 Z score
+• Unable to participate in palliative care discussions due to cognitive impairment as determined by Processing Speed Test (PST) score below -1.5 Z score

 AI-Screening